-Overthinking is more often than not perceived negatively, but overthinking can be a positive thing.
-Not when it leads to anxiety of course, that’s terrible.
-Overthinking, when it’s actually analysing, can mean you’re prepared for whatever the world has to throw at you because you’ve had time to think it through, to analyse every potential outcome and what you will do if said event occurs.
+Not when it leads to problems with anxiety, but overthinking can mean you’re prepared for whatever the world has to throw at you because you’ve had time to think it through, to analyse every potential outcome and what you will do if said event occurs.

 When we overthink, we get caught up in our heads, and then we can get bogged down in the weeds.